LemonHX/ZVPG/README.md

 -   `zfsPool`: The name of the ZFS pool to use.
 -   `mountDir`: The base directory where ZFS datasets are mounted.
--   `clonePortStart` / `clonePortEnd`: The range of network ports to use for clones.
+-   `clonePortStart` / `clonePortEnd`: The range of network ports to use for branch PostgreSQL instances.
 -   `logLevel`: The logging verbosity.

 ## Command Reference